u16052642/thrive_erp_documentation/documentation-16.0/content/administration/maintain/mailjet_api.rst

 They can be found under the :guilabel:`Configuration (SMTP only)` section.
 The :abbr:`SMTP (Simple Mail Transfer Protocol)` configuration settings include the server address, the security option needed (Use :abbr:`SSL (Secure Sockets Layer)`/:abbr:`TLS (Transport Layer Security)`), and the port number.
-The settings are needed to configure Mailjet in Odoo, which is covered in the :ref:`last section <maintain/mailjet-api/odoo-setup>`.
+The settings are needed to configure Mailjet in Thrive Bureau ERP, which is covered in the :ref:`last section <maintain/mailjet-api/Thrive Bureau ERP-setup>`.

 .. seealso::
    `Mailjet: How can I configure my SMTP parameters?
    <https://documentation.mailjet.com/hc/articles/360043229473>`_

 .. important::
-   Odoo blocks `port 25` on Odoo Online and Odoo.sh databases. :ref:`See reference here
+   Thrive Bureau ERP blocks `port 25` on Thrive Bureau ERP Online and Thrive Bureau ERP.sh databases. :ref:`See reference here
    <email_servers/restriction>`.

 .. image:: mailjet_api/smtp-config.png